clintonpi/unilag-calc/README.md

 # unilag-calc

-An instant calculator for unilag post-jamb and semester examinations
+An admission aggregate calculator for the University of Lagos.

+## Technologies Used

+- HTML
+- CSS
+- JavaScript
+  > Linting with [ESLint](https://eslint.org) and transpiling with [Babel](http://babeljs.io).

+## Hosted app

+The hosted app can be visited [here](https://clintonpi.github.io/unilag-calc).